CSIRO-enviro-informatics/loci.cat/explorer.md

 ## Why

 The Loc-I integrated graph i.e. the datasets, spatial features within them, and links between them and to observation data stores that they reference, is a complex interconnected information space with billions of nodes and links between them.
-The Loc-I explorer provides users interfaces to enable to navigating of the graph.
+The Loc-I explorer provides user interfaces to enable to navigating of the graph.

 ## How